VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/OrganizationEdge.md

 # OrganizationEdge ==~object~==

-The `OrganizationEdge` represents an edge in the connection of organizations.
+This type represents an edge in the connection of organizations.

 ## Fields